-Fig. 3d-f shows the QVPs of modeled frozen hydrometeors for model sensitivity experiment EXP3.
-The increase in $D{ice}$ for cloud ice self-collection, as used in EXP1 and EXP3, substantially alters the hydrometeor population above 4 km.
-Cloud ice now dominates above this height, while snow aggregates dominate below until the melting layer.
-The change in the partitioning of cloud ice and snow aggregates in the mid-levels (>4 km), however, has no significant effect on the graupel mixing ratio below.
-The decrease in $T{gr}$ for graupel production, as applied in EXP2 and EXP3, only prohibits most of the graupel formation near the melting layer.
-Subsequently, the snow hydrometeors stretch further downward relative to the CTRL run and below the melting layer, eventually melting and producing rain.
+plied in EXP2 and EXP3, only prohibits most of the graupel formation near the melting layer (Fig. 3i).
+Subsequently, the snow hydrometeors stretch further downward relative to the CTRL and EXP1 run and below the melting layer, eventually melting and producing rain.
 The absence of graupel production also has no effect on the hydrometeor partitioning in the upper layers.
-However, the change in the source of ice hydrometeors to form rain drops via melting directly modulates the $q_r$ profiles below the melting layer (see Fig. 4).
-This could be attributed to the differences in the sedimentation velocity and time-scales of melting for graupel and snow.
+However, the change in the source of ice hydrometeors to form rain drops via melting directly modulates the $q{\rm r}$ profiles below the melting layer (see Fig. 4).
+This could be attributed to the differences in the sedimentation velocity and timescales of melting for graupel and snow.

 The change in the partitioning of frozen hydrometeors also leads to changes in the partitioning of cloud water and rain near the melting layer.
-Fig. 9 shows half-hourly averaged QVPs of hydrometeor mixing ratios at 0400 UTC for the CTRL and the sensitivity experiments.
-For EXP2 and EXP3, there is a general decrease in cloud water mixing ratio ( $q_c$ ) with reference to the CTRL run.
+Figure 9 shows half-hourly averaged QVPs of hydrometeor mixing ratios at 04:00 UTC for the CTRL and the sensitivity experiments.
+For EXP2 and EXP3, there is a general decrease in cloud water mixing ratio $(q_c)$ with reference to the CTRL run.
 In the absence of graupel production, the sharp increase in $q_r$ near the melting layer due to melting of snow can also be clearly observed for EXP2 and EXP3.
 In the time-averaged QVPs, the change in the partitioning of the cloud ice and snow aggregates in the mid-levels is also clearly visible between the CTRL and the sensitivity experiments.
-For the QVPs in Fig. 9, the mean size of graupel around the vicinity of the melting layer is around 1.5 - 2 mm for CTRL and EXP1.
+For the QVPs in Fig. 9, the mean size of graupel around the vicinity of the melting layer is around 1.5-2 mm for CTRL and EXP1 (not shown here).
 The mean size of rain is qualitatively similar in all runs (<1 mm), except that it increases rapidly near the melting layer for EXP2 and EXP3.
-Also, in these experiments snow aggregates stretch further downward below the melting layer as discussed above, with further increase in mean size (from 2 to 3.5 mm).
+In addition, in these experiments snow aggregates stretch further downward below the melting layer as discussed above, with further increase in mean size (from 2 to 3.5 mm).